MY CAREGIVING JOURNEY

 I first became a caregiver raising a child with special needs.
 That marriage became a statistic of caregiving marriages and ended in divorce.
 I remarried a few years later to a man supportive of my role of caregiver.
 It was ironic in a way because, within a few years of our marriage, his diagnosis of primary progressive multiple sclerosis resulted in my becoming his full-time caregiver.

-As I have interacted with other caregivers and the efforts made to maintain or restore physical, mental, or emotional well-being especially by trained and licensed professionals More system over the past thirty years in caregiving for my child, my spouse, my mom, and now, my grandchildren, the lack of support for The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
-More caregivers is a glaring deficit in our healthcare system.
+As I have interacted with other caregivers and the healthcare system over the past thirty years in caregiving for my child, my spouse, my mom, and now, my grandchildren, the lack of support for family caregivers is a glaring deficit in our healthcare system.
 We expect untrained and unprepared family members, often still in shock over what has happened to their loved ones to go home and care for them in the same way a nurse provides care after four years of training.
 Then they wonder why hospitals have such high readmissions rates after discharge?

 - Don’t have the emotional support they need for their well being